minio/minio/docs/docker/README.md

 ## <a name="rundistributed"></a>3.
 Run Distributed Minio on Docker
 Distributed Minio can be deployed using one of these two methods:
 * [Docker Compose](https://docs.minio.io/docs/deploy-minio-on-docker-compose): Creates a single host, multi-container deployment.
-This lets you quickly get started with Distributed Minio on your computer, which is ideal for development, testing, and staging environments.
+This is useful for developing, testing, and staging environments with Distributed Minio.
 * [Swarm mode](https://docs.minio.io/docs/deploy-minio-on-docker-swarm): Creates a multi-host, multi-container deployment.
 This offers a more robust, production-level deployment than Docker Compose.

 ## <a name="runcommands"></a>Examples of Typical Docker Commands

-### Specify a Custom Access Key and Secret Key
+### <a name="specifycustomkeys"></a>Specify a Custom Access Key and Secret Key
 To override Minio's auto-generated keys, pass the secret key and access key explicitly as environment variables using one of these methods:
 * [GNU/Linux and macOS](#linuxmac_secret)
 * [Windows](#windows_secret)